 - Common problems – Some cameras have common problems that you should look out for.
 For example the Panasonic GX1 has an issue with LCD delamination, not a deal breaker, but something you should consider.
 The original EM5 had a problem with the eyecup on the viewfinder falling off.
 Again, not a huge problem but a replacement is about $15-20.
 Just something to keep in mind when shopping around.

 - Good Feedback – Sellers should have good feedback/reviews, but don’t shy away from sellers with little feedback but do detailed descriptions and good photos… there’s many people out there like me who don’t sell a lot on eBay thus have less than 100 total feedback.

 Questions?
-Feel free to email me at email@example.com, keep in mind that I do have a high email volume but am usually pretty good about getting back to everyone.
+Feel free to @ or DM me on social, I’m usually pretty good about getting back to everyone.